yawaramin/dream-html/README.md

 ## Why

 Having tried TyXML, I found that too complex.
-It is most similar in approach to Daniel Buenzli's [Webs](https://erratique.ch/software/webs/doc/Webs_html/index.html) HTML library.
+Dream-html is most similar in approach to Daniel Buenzli's [Webs](https://erratique.ch/software/webs/doc/Webs_html/index.html) HTML library.
 However I decided on a slightly different usage.
 Let's compare how the following HTML would look in either of Webs or dream-html: